Civilian housing

 Read AFF’s 2017 AFF brief.

-AFF would be very interested to hear from you if the above has helped you access social housing or if you are still experiencing issues with local authorities.
+AFF would be very interested to hear from you if you are still experiencing issues with local authorities.
 Please contact the AFF Housing Specialist on housingsupport@aff.org.uk.

 Guidance on mesne profit debt